vahuynh/PRS/code/README.md

-This folder contains Python implementations of
+This folder contains the Python implementations we used for:
 - PRS (Parametric Random Subspace)
 - RaSE
 - Random forest